tumagonx/nwjs_docs_old/Mac-App-Store-(MAS)-Submission-Guideline.md

 **Note:** Mac App Store support is currently in beta.
 We're working to make your apps submission as smooth as possible.
 Mac App Store may also change requirements without notice, in which case we will be updating NW.js to follow them as soon as we can.

-Please also note, that Mac App Store require you to carefully fulfill its requirements when submitting an app, so your success depends on how carefully you follow the guides.
+Please also note, that Mac App Store require you to carefully fulfill its requirements when submitting an app, so your success depends on how strictly you follow the guides.

 If you have a question or a request about Mac App Store submission, please open an issue and mention **[@alexeyst](https://github.com/alexeyst)** or **[@johansatge](https://github.com/johansatge)** who are glad to help as soon as they can.